minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 # Deploy ADG Process

-This procedure is basically same as migrating the database from on-premise to OCI.
+This procedure is basically the same as migrating the database from on-premise to OCI.
 The Data Guard setup for a Single Instance (SI) or RAC should be the same.
 In the following steps you will setup data guard from an SI on-premises to an SI in the cloud infrastructure.
-If you want to setup data guard from an SI on-premises to to a 2-Node RAC in cloud infrastructure or RAC on-premises to an SI in the cloud infrastructure.
-Please refer to the whitepaper [hybrid-dg-to-oci-5444327](https://www.oracle.com/technetwork/database/availability/hybrid-dg-to-oci-5444327.pdf).
+If you want to setup Data Guard from an SI on-premises to to a 2-Node RAC in cloud infrastructure or RAC on-premises to an SI in the cloud infrastructure please refer to the whitepaper [hybrid-dg-to-oci-5444327](https://www.oracle.com/technetwork/database/availability/hybrid-dg-to-oci-5444327.pdf).

 ##Lab Prerequisites

 This lab assumes you have already completed the following labs:

-- Prepare On Premise Database(choose ASM)
+- Prepare On Premise Database(with ASM)
 - Provision DBCS on OCI
 - Setup Connectivity between on-premise and DBCS

 **Note: The following steps is for the cloud database using ASM for the storage management in Lab5.
-If you use LVM for the storage, please use another Lab for the LVM.**
+If you chose LVM for the storage, please use the other Lab for the LVM.**

 ##Manually Delete the Database Created by Tooling

-Please perform the below operations to delete the starter database files in the cloud and we will restore the on-premises database using RMAN.
+Please perform the below operations to delete the starter database files in the cloud and we will restore the on-premise database using RMAN.

 To delete the starter database, use the manual method of removing the database files from ASM disk groups.
 Do not use DBCA as this will also remove the srvctl registration as well as the /etc/oratab entries which should be retained for the standby.

 To manually delete the database on the cloud host, run the steps below.

 1. Connect to the DBCS VM which you created in Lab5 with opc user.
-Use putty tools(Windows) or command line(Mac, linux).
+Use putty tool (Windows) or command line(Mac, linux).

    ```
    ssh -i labkey opc@xxx.xxx.xxx.xxx